Cape Baily Track

 Humpback whale as seen from the cliffs on the Cape Bailey Track

-The path is pretty simple, just head south toward the lighthouse, with the ocean on your left.
-It’s fairly level, sandy in parts with vast rock platforms and steel boardwalks that make it easier to navigate marshy areas.
+The trail is fairly level, sandy in parts with vast rock platforms and steel boardwalks that make it easier to navigate marshy areas.

-The landscape is dramatic, at once barren and beautiful, with sheer cliff faces dropping several metres down to the ocean crashing and swirling below.
-It’s tempting to peer over the edge but the sandstone edges looked a little too brittle to me so I kept my distance and stuck to more solid rock platforms.
-Wind and weather have painted patterns in these platforms leaving gorgeous ripples and swirls on their surface.
+The landscape is dramatic — barren yet beautiful — with sheer cliffs dropping several metres to the ocean below.
+It’s tempting to peer over the edge but the sandstone ledges looked a little too brittle to me so I kept my distance and stuck to more solid rock platforms.
+Some of these platforms are quite striking.
+Wind and weather have painted patterns in them leaving gorgeous ripples and swirls on their surface.

 Flora & fauna